Lauren Ford: Career

 Ford began her career in painting before writing.
 In 1928, her artwork was selected to be held at the Ferargil Galleries in New York.
 In the 1930s, her painting Choir Practice was shown at the Corcoran Gallery of Art in Washington, D.C.
 In 1937, Ford's painting The Country Doctor placed in second for the Popular Prize at the Annual Exhibition in Pittsburgh, Pennsylvania.
 Additional museums Ford's paintings were shown at include the Museum of Modern Art and the Art Institute of Chicago.
 Outside of painting, Ford was a writer and an illustrator.
 Ford wrote her first book in 1934 titled The Little Book About God with following books including Our Lady's Book in 1962 and Lauren Ford's Christmas Book in 1963.
 For illustrations, Ford illustrated for multiple authors including Clare Boothe Luce and Winston Churchill.
 Choir Practice is currently owned by the National Gallery of Art.

 Awards and honors

-Ford's book The Ageless Story was awarded with a Caldecott Medal Honor in 1940.
+Ford's book The Ageless Story, a 1939 picture book about Mary and the birth and childhood of Jesus, was awarded with a Caldecott Medal Honor in 1940.